GRP-17/feedback-frontend/README.md

 ### Prerequesites
 *npm* - is used as the package manager to manage the dependencies.
 You will need npm on your machine inorder to install the required project dependencies.

-*node* - the project is a react app so it uses node
+*node* - the project is a react app so it uses node.

 ### Installing
-Firstly this is just the frontend of the app which needs a backend to communicate with (retrieve data from), so firstly you need to [setup a backend](https://github.com/GRP-17/feedback-backend)
+Firstly this is just the frontend of the app which needs a backend to communicate with (retrieve data from), so firstly you need to [setup a backend](https://github.com/GRP-17/feedback-backend) and someway of adding feedback to the backend, this will be done by [a feedback-component](https://github.com/GRP-17/feedback-component).

-## Dependencies
-The dependencies are handled by npm as the package manager.

-### Installation
+Once the backend is setup you will need:
+1. it's base url

-To install all dependencies move into the feedback-frontend-app folder and run `npm install`.
-This should install all dependencies necessary for this react app.
+Move into the [feedback-frontend-app](https://github.com/GRP-17/feedback-frontend/wiki/Project-File-Structure#feedback-frontend-app#feedback-frontend-app) folder and then run `npm install` and the dependencies should be installed to your system.

+You will need to add the base url to the config.js (in the src folder).
+This will allow the app to retrieve data from your backend and it can then display the data on this app.

+Congratulations it should be installed and working now. :D

+### Deployment
+To deploy this to a live system you just need to build the app files using `npm build` (inside the feedback-frontend-app folder).

+Using the Serve dependency you can serve these built files from a live system. `serve -s build`.

+This should be enough to get a live version of this app working.

 ### Index of dependencies
 1. "antd": "^3.15.0",